aaron678/algorithms/README.txt

 A collection of Java algorithm tasks given in coding interviews.
 Some of these I've gotten personally in interviews and others I found during interview preparation.
-Of particular interest are the variations of the parenthesis matching task.
+Of particular interest are the variations of the parentheses matching task.